Agoric/documentation/main/REPL/README.md

    any of the `zoe` API methods from the REPL, `zoe` must be prefaced by `home.` and use `E()`.
 For example, `E(home.zoe).getFoo()`
 - `uploads`:
-- `spawner`: **tyg todo: Unclear what this is for/why and what commands would be used from the REPL?**
+- `spawner`: Launches programs running on your local ag-solo. **tyg todo: Unclear what commands would be used from the REPL?**
 - `network`:
 - `priceAuthority`:
 - `priceAuthorityAdmin`: